Exclusive: FOI Requests Unearth Thus Far Unknown Extent Of UK Government's COVID Vaccine Waste

 Put differently, Big Pharma’s profitability seemingly takes precedent over the British public’s right to know how the government has spent their money.

-The agency further justified their opacity on costs and dates to assure they can get “the best value for money for the public purse” in future negotiations.
+The agency further justified their lack of transparency to assure they can get “the best value for money for the public purse” in future negotiations.

 *There were gaps in the Guardian’s reporting.
 The outlet only specified prices for a number of shots.
 Prices also varied between countries so I took a rough average in between the highest prices and lowest prices outlined.